 Source: MN DEED website as of November 2016.
 Figures shown are median hourly wages rounded down to the nearest whole number.

 In the Automotive Service Technology programs, students will have the opportunity to learn skills to prepare for entry-level positions as automotive technicians.
 These skills will also be helpful in preparing for A.S.E.
 (Automotive Service Excellence) certification.
-Courses of instruction cover all systems of the automobile, including basic operation and parts identification with the objective of developing diagnostic skills.
+Courses of instruction cover all systems of the automobile.
+This includes basic operation and learning to identify parts with the objective of developing diagnostic skills.
 Automotive service technicians, in addition to enjoying working with their hands, must also have the ability to systematically diagnose technical automotive problems.
-The A.A.S. program is similar in content to the diploma program, but also includes 15 credits of liberal education, which are intended to diversify the students training and enhance transfer opportunities to other institutions of higher learning.View Catalog or Request Info
+The A.A.S. program is similar in content to the diploma program, but also includes 15 credits of liberal education.
+The liberal education credits are intended to diversify the students training and enhance transfer opportunities to other institutions of higher learning.View Catalog or Request Info

 Skills & Knowledge

 - Diagnose and repair automotive heating and air conditioning, electrical, drive train, steering, suspension, brake, drive ability, engine and transmission systems